How much I have learned on Firmin Gillot Street, Paris

 If you are passionate about human relations, inspiring interactions and environments that help people grow, and if you take a walk on contact center platforms or in a few laboratories where voice is worked upon, you will very quickly come across the former employees of that eminent company.
 And inevitably, a smile will appear when you ask them about a particular highlight of their education and career there.
 "I worked at Teleperformance," they will quickly confide, "two years, fifteen years, thirty years."

 And this will happen to you all over the world, sometimes in very remote locations.
 None of them will want to keep quiet about this moment in their lives and careers.
 No one will tell you that it was simple or just quiet.
 All of them will tell you that it was a life-changing experience.

 "I know of only two French companies that almost invented a trade, or a market, in which human resources and people are essential, and in which all or most of the ex-employees tell you that they learned a lot about themselves and human relationships.
 Club Med and Teleperformance, in that order.

 Teleperformance is certainly no Club Med, but in a way, it is home to GOs (Gentil organisateur) in customer relations who work for GM (Gentil member), the brands' customers.
 I'm happy to do these portraits for the world leader in the sector," says Manuel Jacquinet.
 Once these portraits are completed, a book of them shall be published.

-If you also have shaped a part of your career path at Teleperformance in the group or one of his subsidiaries and are willing to share some highlights, you can contact us with a short summary of your testimony. [email protected]
+If you also have carved a part of your career path at Teleperformance or in one of its subsidiaries and are willing to share some highlights, you can contact us with a short summary of your testimony. [email protected]

 By En-Contact Magazine